Consumer Medicine Information (CMI)

-You can stop taking Allereze when you obtain relief from the symptoms.
+You can stop taking ALLEREZE when you obtain relief from the symptoms.
 It can be

-If your condition does not improve or is not well controlled by Allereze, speak to your doctor or pharmacist.
+If your condition does not improve or is not well controlled by ALLEREZE, speak to

-If you take too much Allereze (overdose)
+If you use too much ALLEREZE

 You may need urgent medical attention.

-If you take too much Allereze, you may feel sleepy, have heart palpitations or a headache.
+If you take too much ALLEREZE, you may feel sleepy, have heart palpitations or a headache.

-Things you must do
+Things you should do

 Tell all the doctors, dentists and pharmacists who are treating you that you are taking

 If you are planning to have skin tests to find out what you are allergic to, stop

-Allereze may interfere with the true results of the skin tests.
+ALLEREZE may interfere with the true results of the skin tests.

-If you become pregnant while taking Allereze, tell your doctor.
+If you become pregnant while taking ALLEREZE, tell your doctor.

-If you already know which substances set off your allergies, keep a supply of Allereze ready so you can control the symptoms when they start appearing.
+If you already know which substances set off your allergies, keep a supply of ALLEREZE

+ready so you can control the symptoms when they start appearing.